Battle of Calebee Creek: Background

-After the Red Stick attack on Fort Mims (about 30 miles north of Mobile) in August 1813, the Georgia, Tennessee, and the Mississippi Territory mobilized troops to put down the Red Stick "rebellion."
+After the Red Stick attack on Fort Mims (about 30 miles north of Mobile) in August 1813, Georgia, Tennessee, and the Mississippi Territory mobilized troops to put down the Red Stick "rebellion."
 The force consisted of one company of artillery, one squadron of dragoons, a battalion of riflemen and two regiments of infantry.
 Newly appointed commander of the group, John Floyd made clear his goal to push his column not rapidly, but resistlessly so as to establish a permanent wedge Creek country.
 However, his inability to procure supplies to feed his troops from state bureaucrats greatly hindered his efforts toward this objective.
 In the end, two offensives were launched into Creek territory in today-eastern Alabama, the first of which resulted in the Battle of Autossee in November 1813, where 900 of his men killed 200 natives and burned the town to ashes.
 After regrouping for two months at Fort Mitchell (Floyd himself had been seriously wounded at the knee), Floyd and a force of 1,700 militia and allied Creek warriors headed 40 miles west to build two supply stations at Forts Hull and Bainbridge along the Federal Road.

 At about the same time, Andrew Jackson was marching a force of just over 400 men (Lower Creek and Cherokee included) toward the Creek village of Emuckfaw in an effort to create a diversion in favor of Floyd.
 However, with raw, newly recruited militia in tow at the Battles of Emuckfaw and Enotachopo Creek, Jackson only managed to kill 50 Creek while his troop suffered relatively heavy casualties and was forced to retreat thereafter.
 In spite of these events, Jackson's account claimed his operations had still tended thus to assist Floyd.